2CarPros - Car Questions & Answers

-1991 Pontiac Sunbird Repair Question
+1991 Pontiac Sunbird oxygen sensors

-How do i replace the oxygen sensors on my sunbird?
-I was told that i have 2 instead of one.
+How do I replace the oxygen sensors on my sunbird?
+I was told that I have 2 instead of one.
 I have no idea where to find and access them.

-should have one heres how to change it it is on exhaust manifold please make sure engine is cooled down before changing.
+Should have one heres how to change it it is on exhaust manifold please make sure engine is cooled down before changing.

 Disconnect the negative battery cable.